Mach1Studios/M1_OSC/README.md

     npm run local-osc

-This command starts a Node.js server that listens to HMD data on localhost:9900
+This command starts a Node.js server that listens to HMD rotation data on localhost:9900

 ### External Server
 To start sending HMD data to an external server using OSC, use the following command: